AverageMarcus/blog/src/posts/2018-02-04-private-variables-in-javascript.md

 ```

 If you're interested you can read the [full proposal](https://tc39.github.io/proposal-class-fields/) to get all the nitty-gritty details.
 The bit that I found interesting was that private fields would need to be defined up-front and cannot be created or destroyed ad-hoc.
 This feels like a very alien concept in JavaScript to me so would be interesting to see how that develops as the proposal moves forward.
 Currently the proposal focuses on private class properties and not private functions or private members of object literals, these may come later.

+### _Update_

+Chrome Canary has [just shipped with support for private fields](https://twitter.com/_gsathya/status/967110676463239169) behind the "[experimental Javascript](chrome://flags/#enable-javascript-harmony)" flag.
+If you're running Canary the above code will look a bit like this in DevTools...

+{{> picture alt="Private fields in Chrome Canary" caption="Private fields in Chrome Canary" url="/images/PrivateFieldsChromeCanary.png" }}

 ## NPM Package - Privatise